farhiongit/message-in-the-bottle/README.md

 - Senders can send messages without blocking with `BOTTLE_TRY_FILL (`*bottle*`, `*message*`)`.

+    - `BOTTLE_TRY_FILL` returns 0 (with `errno` set to `ENOTSUP`) if the bottle is unbuffered.
     - `BOTTLE_TRY_FILL` returns 0 if the bottle is closed (with `errno` set `ECONNABORTED`).
       This most probably indicates an error in the user program as it should be avoided to close a bottle while senders are still using it.
     - `BOTTLE_TRY_FILL` returns 0 if the bottle is plugged (with `errno` set `EWOULDBLOCK`) or already full.
       This indicates that a call to `BOTTLE_FILL` would have blocked.
     - Otherwise, it sends a *message* in the bottle and returns 1.

-Notice that the second argument *message* is of type *T*, and not a pointer to *T*, even though it might be modified by `BOTTLE_TRY_DRAIN` (macro magic here).

 #### Halting communication